airbytehq/airbyte/docs/integrations/sources/mixpanel-migrations.md

 ## Upgrading to 3.0.0

 In this release, we introduce breaking change for `CohortMembers` stream:
-- State is reset and migrated to new empty per-partition state automatically.
-It means that on next incremental sync there actually will be one full refresh read and new state will be released.
+- State is changed to per-partition format.
-- Key is changed to new unique key (based on 'distinct_id' and 'cohort_id' fields) since previous key was not unique and didn't support possibility for user be in a few different cohorts.
+- Key is changed to correct unique key (based on 'distinct_id' and 'cohort_id' fields) since previous key was not unique and didn't support possibility for user be in a few different cohorts.

 To gracefully handle these changes for your existing connections, we highly recommend resetting your data before resuming your data syncs with the new version.